manuelczs/manuelczs/README.md

-### Hi there 👋
+## Hi there 👋

 I'm passionate about learning the latest and greatest technologies.
 Currently open to new experiences that can help me grow and develop in the software world.
 If you think I can help you do not hesitate to contact me.

+### What I'm focusing on

-- 🔭 I’m currently working on React.js and Node.js
+- 🔭 Currently improving my React.js and Node.js skills.

 <!--
 **manuelczs/manuelczs** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.